 A few plants and colourful nic-nacs soon make a new place feel more like home.

 Gifts for a Home-Leaver's Bedroom!

 Consider purchasing a zip-up air-tight mattress bag, such as those sometimes used by asthmatics to contain dust mites and other allergens.
-A purpose-made foam mattress covering not only adds comfort to an old mattress but is much warmer too.
+A thin memory foam mattress covering not only adds comfort to an older mattress but is much warmer too.

 Two pillows are usual, but this depends on a person's own choice.
 Duvet covers often have pillow cases as part of the set.
 Two duvet covers are the minimum that you'll need - so one can be in use while the other is being laundered.
 Likewise, two sheets.
 A fleecy warm blanket is a valuable extra, as being cold is not only miserable but bad for health.